How UTIAS Helped Save Apollo 13 From Certain Death

 In 2011, Apollo 13 astronaut and Lunar Module pilot Fred Haise visited UTIAS and met with the remaining professors who helped to rescue the three Apollo 13 astronauts.

-Dinner with Apollo 13 Astronaut Fred Haise and the remaining UTIAS team members: (From left to right) Professors Emeriti Peter Hughes, Phil Sullivan, and Barry French, Professor Ömer Gülder (UTIAS Associate Director and host of the dinner), Fred Haise, and University Professor Emeritus Ben Etkin.
+Dinner with Apollo 13 Astronaut Fred Haise and the remaining UTIAS team members: (From left to right) Professors Emeriti Peter Hughes, Phil Sullivan, and Barry French, Professor Ömer Gülder (UTIAS Associate Director and host of the dinner), Fred Haise, and University Professor Emeritus Ben Etkin, absent Professor Emeritus Rod Tennyson.

 After his visit, Fred followed up with an email to Joan DaCosta: